ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

     >>> mapdl.mesh
     >>> mapdl.geometry

-To view the current mesh status, you this code:
+To view the current mesh status, you can use this code:

 .. code::